 After the previous day’s storms, a dumping of snow on the mountains wasn’t the best for our ride up and over the Kalmak-Ashu mountain pass (highest point 3447m) to Son-Kul.
 This lake is smaller than Issyk-Kul by some margin, but its remote location ringed by snowy peaks makes it breathtaking.
 Late May is very early in the season to be up there at all, and the road had only been open for two weeks.

 We climbed steadily above the tree line.
 The road was wide, but it wasn’t long before we were driving alongside snowdrifts two metres high.
 The reward at the top for being one of the few to attempt it was a pristine meadow of snow which I left with two long lines of footprints.
+There was also a snow filled long drop toilet.
+This far into the tour, it had become something of a joke between Adyl and I that I couldn’t go more than a couple of hours without a toilet break.

 The approach to Son-Kul was just as wonderful, descending to emerging spring grass and fields of yellow buttercups.
 A few yurts were open for business, but at 3016m the lake is a summer destination.
 After crossing the Chu River, the lake’s only outlet river, we attempted to off-road to the lakeshore but the ground was still too soft for this to be possible.

-Before we headed into Naryn, Adil invited me to try kymys, fermented mare’s milk which has a rather unpleasant sour taste to those unused to it.
+Before we headed into Naryn, Adyl invited me to try kymys, fermented mare’s milk which has a rather unpleasant sour taste to those unused to it.
 I managed a couple of sips, which was more than can be said for my attempt to drink a cup of Maksim, another popular sour milk drink which is just about the most vile thing I have ever tasted.
 Bustling Naryn was a bit of a shock to the system after a day’s solitude but Datka’s Guesthouse was comfortable and clean.
 At about £18 for an ensuite room with TV and hairdryer, breakfast included, it was a steal.
 She throws in dinner too for an extra 350 som (£3.50).

 A much easier drive of around an hour and a half took us to Tash Rabat.
 This caravanserai is centuries old – no one knows quite how many – with metre-thick walls and atmosphere in spades.
 A lady emerged from one of the yurts opposite to unlock and collect the 100 som entrance fee (about £1, a bargain!)
 I was fortunate to have the place to myself for the first half an hour or so, wandering from room to room trying to imagine what it might have been like to stay in such a place.
 Some rooms had long benches of rock, others were square.
 All had skylights open to the elements which let in shafts of light.
 I emerged from one side chamber to give a recently-arrived Korean tourist the fright of her life (unintentional).